The Bachelor (American TV series) season 26: Controversy

 Shanae Ankney came under fire for alleged ableist comments to Elizabeth Corrigan, who has ADHD.
-When Corrigan claimed she could not process things as well due to her condition, Ankney mocked her and even accused her of staging her condition.
+When Corrigan claimed she could not process things to the same ability as others due to her condition, Ankney mocked her and even accused her of staging her condition.
 Corrigan responded by posting a TikTok video about mental health after the airing of the episode.
 During the airing of the season, Echard released a public apology to Corrigan, stating that he would have sent Ankney home immediately had he known about her comments.
 However, contestants Lyndsey Windham and Sierra Jackson disputed Echard's claims stating that he knew Ankney mocked Corrigan and kept Ankney anyway.